-Tournament directors must distribute, free of charge, one printed copy of the Division I questions to each school with a Division I team in attendance and one printed copy of the Division II questions to each school with a Division II team in attendance.
-(Note that this is one copy per school, not one per team.)
+Tournament directors may (but are not required to) distribute, free of charge, one printed copy of the Division I questions to each school with a Division I team in attendance and one printed copy of the Division II questions to each school with a Division II team in attendance.
+(This is one copy per school, not one per team.)
 Each host school may also retain one printed copy of each division’s set of questions.

 SCT hosts must provide at least one experienced staff member in each game room.
-This is in addition to whatever control room staff are necessary to run the tournament, resolve protests, and tally statistics.
-Hosts that are earning autobids may not enter house teams if doing so would leave insufficient staff to meet these requirements.
+This is in addition to whatever control room staff are necessary to run the tournament, resolve protests, and compile statistics.
 Staff members assigned to moderate matches should be capable of reading a 22-question game in 21 minutes of gameplay.
 Moderators who are slower than this should be paired with scorekeepers.